sarah-is-coding/HomeCookHub/documentation/professional_biographies/bio-mary-meineke.md

 ## Co-op Experience
 ### IS Co-op, Lubrizol, 2 quarters
-- Developed a web application useing .NET framework, Javascript, and HTML that allowed users to interface with data stored in Microsoft SQL Management Studio
+- Developed a web application using .NET framework, Javascript, and HTML which allowed users to interface with data stored in Microsoft SQL Management Studio
 - Assissted in elevated the primary email domain to a higher DMARC standard
 - Updated and improved all email knowledge base articles
 - Created an introduction guide to SQL and Microsoft SQL Management Studio